followthatfish/ruokarobo/README.md

 ## Version History

+* 1.3
+  * Made the shopping list smarter.
+You no longer have duplicate instances of a product in the shopping list if, say, two different recipes need to order Mutti.
+  * Performance upgrades
 * 1.2
   * Removed the previous login implementation. **Using ruokarobo no longer requires you to store your login credentials in a file.
 From this version on you are expected to complete the login in the browser the automation launches.** After you have done that, the automation resumes.
 * 1.1